ratmice/lumpy-leandoc/README.md

 ## Motivation
-The primary motivation is to make it easy to install and use. as such it comes with a TeX renderer [tectonic](https://tectonic-typesetting.github.io/) tectonic will automatically downloads any latex packages and fonts needed to render the document.
+The primary motivation is to make it easy to install and use. as such it comes with a TeX renderer [tectonic](https://tectonic-typesetting.github.io/) which automatically downloads any latex packages and fonts needed to render the document.

 Syntax highlighting will not shell out to any external tools that need to be installed seperately.

+## Issues:
+In it's current state, this automatic downloading results in the first run taking quite a bit of time while it fills in the cache.
+During this time there is currently no output.
+This wait can be avoided by not using the pdf output format.

 ## Installation
   1. install [rust](https://www.rust-lang.org/tools/install)